apache/drill/_docs/install/010-install-drill-introduction.md

 ---
 title: "Install Drill Introduction"
-date:
+date: 2015-12-30 19:09:53 UTC
 parent: "Install Drill"
 ---

+You can install Drill for use in either embedded mode or distributed mode.
+[Choose embedded mode]({{site.baseurl}}/docs/installing-drill-in-distributed-mode/) to use Drill only on a single node.
+Installing Drill for use in embedded mode does not require installation of ZooKeeper.
+Using Drill in embedded mode requires no configuration.

+[Choose distributed mode]({{site.baseurl}}/docs/installing-drill-in-distributed-mode/) to use Drill in a clustered Hadoop environment.
+A clustered (multi-server) installation of ZooKeeper is one of the [prerequisites]({{site.baseurl}}/docs/distributed-mode-prerequisites/).
+You also need to configure Drill for use in distributed mode.
+After you complete these tasks, connect Drill to your Hive, HBase, or distributed file system data sources, and run queries on them.

+## Using Parquet Files from a Previous Installation
 If you installed Drill 1.2 or earlier and generated Parquet files, you need to [migrate the files]({{site.baseurl}}/docs/migrating-parquet-data) for use in later releases as explained in the next section.

-You can install Drill in either embedded mode or distributed mode.
-Installing Drill in embedded mode does not require any configuration.
-To use Drill in a clustered Hadoop environment, install Drill in distributed mode.
-You need to perform some configuration after installing Drill in distributed mode.
-After you complete these tasks, connect Drill to your Hive, HBase, or distributed file system data sources, and run queries on them.